lightbend/kalix-jvm-sdk/samples/java-protobuf-valueentity-counter-spring-client/README.md

 By default, this application connects to java-protobuf-valueentity-counter running on localhost and port 9000.
 This is configurable in
 ``application.properties`` file with properties ``as.host`` and ``as.host``

-To start the application locally, the `exec-maven-plugin` is used.
+To start the application locally, the `spring-maven-plugin` is used.
 Use the following command:

 ```shell
 mvn spring-boot:run